OndrejRitomsky/toolbox/json/README.md

 	// or value->type_ == JSON_VALUE_OBJECT
 }

-// Parsing returns string type with nullptr
+// String can have NULL value and it should be checked for it
-//   if the string was empty and JSON_INPUT_STRING_IS_STORAGE is not used
+// It happens if the string was empty and JSON_INPUT_STRING_IS_STORAGE is not used
 // if (JsonIsType(&value, JSON_VALUE_STRING)) {
 //   if (JsonGetString(&value)) { ... }
 // }